Brighton Tram 53 Society

 1915

-It was decided when finding replacement male employees to include 6 female employees which were recruited as conductresses proving more reliable than the new men employees.
+To replace those conscripted for the war effort, it was decided to include 6 female employees as conductresses, and they proved more reliable than the new male employees.
 Brighton was the first town in the UK to employ conductresses.

 Brighton Corporation Tramways conductresses